Outcome: Very favorable

 Litigation Center involvement

-The Litigation Center, along with the Texas Medical Association, filed an amicus brief supporting the physicians’ right to access the hospital’s documents.
-The Litigation Center and TMA also contributed to the physicians' legal expenses.
+The Litigation Center, along with the Texas Medical Association, filed an amicus brief in the Texas Court of Appeals, supporting the physicians’ right to access the hospital’s documents.
+In addition, the Litigation Center and TMA also contributed to the physicians' legal expenses.